socketry/toolbox/context/object-inspection.md

 # Object Inspection

-This guide explains how to use `rb-object-print` to inspect Ruby objects, hashes, arrays, and structs in GDB.
+This guide explains how to use `rb-print` to inspect Ruby objects, hashes, arrays, and structs in GDB.

 ## Why Object Inspection Matters

 When debugging Ruby programs or analyzing core dumps, you often need to inspect complex data structures that are difficult to read in their raw memory representation.
 Standard GDB commands show pointer addresses and raw memory, but not the logical structure of Ruby objects.

-Use `rb-object-print` when you need:
+Use `rb-print` when you need:

 - **Understand exception objects**: See the full exception hierarchy, message, and backtrace data
 - **Inspect fiber storage**: View thread-local data and fiber-specific variables